yathu09/yathu09/README.md

 - 🛠️ How to Contribute
      .Feel free to open issues, send pull requests, or just send me a picture of your dog.
 We accept all forms of love and feedback.

-Hope this README adds a little humor to your project!
-Let me know if you want to tweak or add anything specific!